Interpretation of food composition data

 For processed products such as sausages, dairy products or pastries, different recipes lead to considerable differences in the nutritional values.

-The Swiss Food Composition Database mentions several preparations (e.g. apple pie or risotto) and foods (e.g. breads), whose nutritional value has been calculated.
+The Swiss Food Composition Database mentions several preparations (e.g. apple pie or risotto) and foods (e.g. breads), whose nutritional value has been calculated based on a recipe.
 To do this, typical current recipes were used as much as possible.
 When dealing with foods that are frequently bought ready to eat, such as breads, cake mixes or salad dressings, the recipes were adapted to correspond more closely to the commercially available products.
 Some of these foods are sometimes also offered in non-industrial versions and exhibit the term “home made”.
 Unless otherwise noted, recipes prepared by adding salt were calculated with non-iodised salt.